 The X-23 comic books definitive issue-by-issue collecting guide and trade reading order for omnibus, hardcover, and trade paperback collections.
 Find every issue and appearance!
 Part of Crushing Krisis’s Crushing Comics.
-Last updated March 2017 with titles scheduled for release through October 2017.
+Last updated April 2023 with titles scheduled for release through August 2023.

 That’s because, like Quinn, X-23 originated in a medium other than comics.
 She was created for the cartoon X-Men Evolution by Craig Kyle and Christopher Yost, who would also oversee her comics journey for half a decade in a pair of mini-series and on two teams.

 Kyle and Yost’s material is stellar from beginning to end.
 Their run on X-23 often explored the theme of her savagery – how she was raised to be a perfect assassin without being a person.

 Afterwards, Author Marjorie Liu took X-23 over for two years for her first solo ongoing title.
 Liu focused more on X-23’s human side and her internal emotional life, forging connections with Gambit and Jubilee.

 Unfortunately, her development goes on a detour from that point.

 With the cancellation of her title in the midst of a reshuffling of the X-Men line, X-23 was shipped to Avengers Academy for a year.
 Christos Gage extended Liu’s work, but it was in a crowded team title.
 Afterward, Dennis Hopeless picked up X-23 and other Academy cast members for Avengers Arena – where she was cast mostly an unintentional villain.

 After the end of Arena, X-23 is adopted by All-New X-Men, weirdly filling out the young cast of the 1960s original X-Men with a Wolverine analog.
 She’s mostly played for big action beats and romance, but her development finally gets back on track in the aftermath of Wolverine’s death in Wolverines.